Focus

 Michael

-with plenty of experience in instructional design for face-to-face and
+with plenty of experience in instructional design for face-to-face and online learning by distance at scale.

 Michael and Christine were finalists in the 2015